JWNicholson/for-real-weather/README.md

 <h2>WHY?</h2>
 I wanted to build yet another weather app, concentrating on form controlled dynamic data using Material-UI for styling.
 Working with API's can be fun, they're like a puzzle.
 Open Weather Map's response has objects that are 2 or more layers deep, sometimes in an array.
 This makes it good for   practing traversing JSON, which can take a little time to get comfortable with.
- Due to time constraints I avoided Test Driven Developement for the start of this project.
+ Due to time constraints I avoided Test Driven Development for the start of this project.

 <h3>Build status -</h3>
 Working & Ongoing.I plan to add features later such as: